Anti-CD19 Chimeric Antigen Receptor T Cells for Treatment of Relapsed or Refractory Non-Hodgkin Lymphoma

 From T-cell collection to end of infusion, approximately 18 days

-Table of adverse events related to collection and infusion of CAR-T cells
+The proportion of participants with adverse events related to the collection and infusion of CAR-T cells targeting CD19 will be reported.

 Time Frame: From initiation of study treatment to 12 months after getting CAR-T infusion, approximately 15 months